Baduit/TopFlight/README.md

 - Make something usefull with strings

 # Things that would be nice but I'm pretty sure I won't have the time to do it
+- A real doc for the langage instead/in addition of this readme
 - Make a cool interactive interpreter
 - Add functionnal tests would be nice, less boring to do than unit test (I know I know I should also do unit tests) and still usefull
 - Improve the online editor (https://www.baduit.eu/topflight/)